openrndr/openrndr-guide/docs/07_Interaction/C04UserInterfaces.md

             layout {
                 button {
                     label = "Click me "
-                    events.clicked.subscribe {// -- do something with the clicked event
+                    events.clicked.listen {// -- do something with the clicked event
                     }
                 }
             }